rudra012/crudl-example-django/README.md

         {
             in: 'section',
             setProps: section => ({
-                disabled: !section,
+                disabled: !section.value,
-                helpText: !section ?
+                helpText: !section.value ?
 "In order to select a category, you have to select a section first" : "Select a category", }),
         }
     ],